Havoc (2005 film): Plot

 The next day, Allison meets with her father, Stuart, at work to discuss family problems, the awkward conversation revealing the virtually non-existent relationship Allison has with her parents.
-Afterwards, she and her friends drive downtown into East LA, intent on buying marijuana, eventually encountering Mexican drug dealer Hector and his crew.
+Afterwards, she and her friends drive downtown into East Los Angeles, intent on buying marijuana, eventually encountering Mexican drug dealer Hector and his crew.
 Toby and Hector make a deal, but Toby believes that Hector did not sell him enough for what he paid, and attempts to confront Hector, who pulls a gun on him, humiliating him in front of his friends.
-Allison persuades Hector to leave Toby alone.
+Allison persuades Hector to let Toby go.

 The next night, Allison and her girlfriends return to the location of the drug deal.
 There, she and her friends once again meet up with Hector and his crew, who invite them to a party at his house.
 Before they leave, Hector informs Allison of a motel where his crew regularly party, and invites her to stop by if she wishes.
 The next day, Eric continues his film project at Allison's home, with Allison turning his interview of her into a bizarre mind-game.

 That evening, Allison meets up with Hector again in a store, and he shows her around his neighborhood, while talking about his family and lifestyle.
 His guided tour abruptly ends when the police arrive in force, ostensibly on a drug bust.
 Allison winds up being arrested with the other present gang members, but – save for an argument with her parents and Toby – is let off the hook.
 The experience only serves to increase Allison's fascination with the inner-city lifestyle.
 The night after her release, Allison and Emily agree to head downtown the next evening to hang out with Hector's crew.

 The two meet up with Hector and his gang at a motel, and a night of partying and drinking results in Allison and Emily asking Hector if they can join his crew.
 Hector informs them of their initiation; to join the gang, the two must roll a dice; the number they roll corresponds to the number of gang members they must have sex with.

 Allison rolls a one, Emily rolls a three.
-Hector and Allison pair off, but Allison has second thoughts and refuses to have sex with him, and is thrown out of the room by the gang when she tries to get Emily to leave with her.
-Emily eagerly engages in sex with Hector, but as she does so, one of Hector's fellow gang members anally rapes her.
-When Allison storms the room and screams at the men to stop, they flee the room, leaving the two distraught women.
+Hector and Allison pair off, but Allison has second thoughts and refuses to have sex with him, and is thrown out of the room by Hector's brother when she tries to get Emily to leave with her.
+Emily eagerly engages in sex with Hector.
+Another gang member stands at the door while Allison sits outside waiting.
+Hector signals the other gang members to join.
+This overwhelms Emily and she screams and pushes them off.
+Allison hears Emily cry out and runs into the room.
+Emily, still panicking, collapses and cries in her arms.
+The three men leave the room, with Hector yelling at the girls.